 Overview

-Diane's practice focuses on real estate development, land use, and environmental law, including the purchase and sale of land, zoning, title clearance, brownfields redevelopment, and public finance.
-She strives to build strong, healthy communities by helping clients buy, sell, lease, develop, and redevelop properties, which, in turn, brings housing, employment, commerce, energy, entertainment, and many more assets to communities.
+Diane strives to build strong, healthy communities by helping clients buy, sell, lease, develop and redevelop properties, which, in turn, brings housing, employment, commerce, energy, entertainment and many more assets to communities.

 In addition to her real estate practice, Diane represents clients in family law matters with the law firm's Deinard Legal Clinic, a medical-legal partnership with a Minneapolis medical clinic serving low-income clinic patients.

-Outside of work, Diane enjoys training with her competitive swim club, canoeing Minnesota's lakes and rivers, and biking to local breweries.
+Outside of work, Diane enjoys swimming, canoeing Minnesota's lakes and rivers, and biking to local breweries.

 News & Insights